Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Urinary Tract Infections (UTIs)

-Just like humans, cats can suffer from urinary tract infections although bacterial urinary infections are not common in cats.
-More often it is feline lower urinary tract disease which is primarily an inflammatory condition often associated with stress.
-Your cat may have pain when peeing, blood in the urine and excessively licking its genital area.
+Just like humans, cats can suffer from UTIs, though bacterial urinary infections are not common in cats.
+More often, it is feline lower urinary tract disease, which is primarily an inflammatory condition often associated with stress.
+Your cat may have pain when peeing and blood in the urine and excessively lick their genital area.
 In any case, the veterinarian will be able to diagnose the problem and discuss the treatments.

 Bladder Stones

 Bladder or urinary stones can cause irritation and even obstruct your cat’s bladder.
-This can lead to your cat straining but being unable to urinate and is a medical emergency (that is why we are talking about it in this article, even if the subject is rather frequent urination).
+This can lead to your cat straining but being unable to urinate and is a medical emergency.

-If you spot the following symptoms, it is best to consult your veterinarian very quickly:
+If you spot the following signs, it is best to consult your veterinarian quickly:

 • Your cat stops eating and becomes sluggish and apathetic and cries in pain.